Overhaul91003/Confera/README.md

 - **Backend** (Node.js + Express) for room management, access token generation, and egress control.
 - **Frontend** (React) with LiveKit components for joining rooms, in-meeting controls, chat, virtual backgrounds, and history.

-While this demo covers the core features of a conferencing app, the actual BARC project includes additional proprietary integrations and is not published here.

 ---